osamuaoki/interception-dual-function-keys/dfk.md

 # FAQ

-*I see you are using “q.m.k HHKB mod Keyboard” in your udevmon example.
-It’s using [QMK Firmware](https://qmk.fm/).
+*I see you are using "q.m.k HHKB mod Keyboard" in your udevmon example.
+It's using [QMK Firmware](https://qmk.fm/).
 Why not just use [Tap-Hold](https://docs.qmk.fm/#/tap_hold)?*

 Good catch\!
 That does indeed provide the same functionality as dfk.
 Unfortunately there are some drawbacks:

 1. Few keyboards run QMK Firmware.
 2. There are some issues with that functionality, as noted in the doc(https://docs.qmk.fm/\#/tap\_hold).
 3. It requires a fast processor in the keyboard.
 My unscientific testing with an Ergodox (\~800 scans/sec) and HHKB (\~140) revealed that the slower keyboard is mushy and unuseably inaccurate.

 *Why not use [xcape](https://github.com/alols/xcape)?*

 Xcape only provides simple tap/hold functionality.
 It appears difficult (impossible?) to add the remaining functionality using its XTestFakeKeyEvent mechanisms.

 # SEE ALSO